Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 linkTitle: Tags, Attributes and Categories
 weight: 40
 ---
-This topic explains how to use tags, attributes, and categories to edit the details of your assets.
+Edit the details of your assets with tags, attributes, and categories.
 This can make the curation and organization of assets more valuable.

 ## Add or remove tags